 Liven’s app already links hundreds of thousands of Australian consumers with some of their biggest national food and beverage brands, and is currently expanding into the US and the UK.

 LivenCoin will be built on Ethereum when it goes live later this year, and will trade on public cryptocurrency exchanges.
-Part of the initial coin offering will be earmarked for investors, and the balance will be offered to the public for use on the Liven platform.
+Part of the token sale will be earmarked for investors, and the balance will be offered to the public for use on the Liven platform.

 This will enable Australians to use cryptocurrency in their daily lives on a large scale for the first time, buying food and drink at thousands of outlets.
 It will be the world’s most advanced purpose-built payments economy, a borderless ecosystem for lifestyle spending.